-✓ Certifiable components.
-By monitoring component-based software, information about the component properties can be extracted.
+- Certifiable components.
+By monitoring componentbased software, information about the component properties can be extracted.
 This information can be used to fully (or partially) describe the components by their externally visible properties.
-These properties provide a basis for trust in components and for system predictions.
-By reusing certified components, predictable component assemblies are facilitated.

-- ✓ System-level testing and debugging.
+Such a description can be used as a basis for certifying components.1 By reusing certified components, predictable component assemblies are facilitated. - System-level testing and debugging.
 By monitoring individual components and component interactions, errors can be found and traced.
-Monitoring can also be used to support replay debugging [17], where erroneous system-executions are recreated in a lab environment to allow tracing of bugs. - ✓ Run-time contract checking.
+Monitoring can also be used to support replay debugging [22], where erroneous system-executions are recreated in a lab environment to allow tracing of bugs. - Run-time contract checking.
 This will allow surveillance of third party components.
 Both functional (e.g. range of output values) and non-functional (e.g. memory usage) properties can be monitored.
 During acceptance testing, the contract checking is used to validate that a component does not violate its specification.
-In systems that fail after system deployment, logs from the contract checking can be used in post-mortem analysis to identify failing or contract-breaking components. - ✓ Observability.
+In systems that fail after system deployment, logs from the contract checking can be used in post-mortem analysis to identify failing or contract-breaking components. - Observability.
 Computer systems in general, and embedded systems in particular, are infamous for the difficulty of observing their internal behaviour.
 This has drawbacks throughout the whole debugging, testing and maintenance phases.
 Systems whose behaviour is unobservable become very difficult to analyse and validate.
 Also after deployment, observability is an important feature, allowing inspection and performance tuning of running systems.
-Aftermarket tools can be used to plug into deployed systems to extract information about both hardware and software state.

-Figure 1: A conceptual overview of monitoring software components memory consumption) are estimated by wellfounded guesses.
-During testing (component-level and assembly-level), these guesses are validated and refined, producing a tested component.
-As the tested component is deployed in a target-system assembly, its behaviour is continuously monitored, allowing for further refinement of the component run-time behaviour description.
+The ultimate goal of component monitoring is to be able to compose predictable assemblies by reusing information gathered from well-tested software components.
+The proposal of this paper is that this can be achieved by the iterative process of refinement described in Figure 1.
+When a new component (or a 3rd party component) is included in an assembly, its run-time properties (such as execution time or memory consumption) are estimated by well-founded guesses.
+During testing, these guesses are validated and refined.
+As the tested component is deployed in a targetsystem assembly, its behaviour is continuously monitored, allowing for further refinement of the component run-time behaviour description.
 This refinement process will eventually lead to a certified component, which can be used to compose predictable assemblies.
-In order to achieve a high level of predictability, all four key-areas mentioned above needs to be considered.